 Welcome!
 I am a PhD candidate in Organizational Behavior & Theory at Carnegie Mellon University’s Tepper School of Business.

-I received my BBA and my MA in international economics from Seoul National University in Korea.
+I explore my theoretical interests diverse empirical contexts, including third-party regulation, tech entrepreneurship, and labor migration in developing economies.
 In my free time, I enjoy boxing, mountaineering, attending concerts, and cheering for the Pittsburgh Penguins.